 Meatless Meal: Let’s face it, even if you aren’t vegan or vegetarian, buying sustainable meat is expensive!
 Having a protein-rich, nutrient-dense, all-natural meat-free menu item at your beckon call can be a true blessing for your body and your pocketbook.

-For this vegan pasta primavera I chose noodles with just 1 ingredient that is organic and non-GMO verified, and a milk alternative that shouts sustainability.
+For this vegan pasta primavera I chose organic noodles with just 1 ingredient, and a milk alternative that shouts sustainability.
 I use So Delicious Dairy Free coconut milk beverage or almond milk because I love the choices that company makes.
 They carefully source ingredients, focus on water conservation, have a green office program, go above and beyond to get or source certified foods (non-GMO verified, Rainforest Alliance, etc.), and even share their policies in a downloadable Sustainability Report.
-Oh, and of course it tastes amazing, too…

 Seasonal Versatility: The produce you pick can have a huge impact on your environment.
 I opted for fresh peas and organic carrots because they are right in season and grown locally to my area.
 Both were produced sustainably and involved very little transit.
 In the summer, I might switch it up to use fresh cherry tomatoes, herbs, mushrooms, tender greens, and/or zucchini.

 Fast, Easy and Delicious: Yes, believe it or not, healthy vegan pasta primavera not only tastes wonderful, it is also super quick and simple to make!
 This is a great beginner dish, but can also be loved by more advanced cooks who like to modify ingredients to taste.